wilbertbeaniii/shermancarcare/README.md

 Scope - First/Last and In/Out
 1st Process Step
+ Customer Engagement (

+Spoke with Sherman back in February about a website and have continued to stay in touch about it.
+)

 Last Process Step
+	Website Delivery {
+		We are moving testimonials and FAQ pages into the out of scope section because we do not want to hold up the delivery process.
+}
 In Scope:
+	{
+	1. 3 Page Website
+		a.
+Home Page
+		b.
+Services Page
+		c.
+Contact Page
+}
 Out of Scope:
+	(
+	1. 2 Pages
+		a.
+Testimonials Page
+		b.
+FAQ Page
+		C. About Us Page
+	2. SEO
+	3. Reviews on Yelp and Google
+)

 Business Case & Benefits
 The Business Case should address these questions: